Anku5hk/Programmers_guide_to_Python/book.md

 # 'MyConcrete2' will raise TypeError due to not implementing all abstract methods
 # TypeError: Can't instantiate abstract class MyConcrete2 with abstract methods change_values, some_info
 my_concrete2 = MyConcrete2(10, 20, 30)

-# you cannnot instantiate a abstract class
+# you cannot instantiate a abstract class
 my_base = MyBase() # TypeError: Can't instantiate abstract class
 ```
-### 10.3 Encapsulation
+### <strong>10.3 Encapsulation</strong>
 * Encapsulation refers to simply wrapping attributes/data and methods under a single class.
 This data (of any data-type/data-structure/object) can be only accessed/altered by the class methods themselves essentially to restrict access from outside of the class.
 This is called data hiding.
-* This technique is essential to protect private data to be accessed/misused form another class directly.
+* This technique is essential to protect private data to be accessed/misused from another class directly.
 To implement this we use Access Modifiers.
 They are used to define the access type of a variable inside a class.
 * **Three Types of Access modifiers.**
   1. **Public**: Can be accessed anywhere in the program.
 All variables are public by default.
   2. **Protected**: Only the current class and derived class can access them.
 Use "\_<variable_name>" to define them.